 Then, when I see new growth, it renews my determination to be present for life today.

-Following is a photo essay of things that held my attention and renewed my enthusiasm at the Cape Fear Botanical Garden in Fayetteville, NC.
+Following is a photo essay of things that held my attention and renewed my enthusiasm

-Much of the flora I saw on this look-see was in various shades of green.
 Color energy can bypass thinking and works at the cellular level.
 Green hues create balance, harmony, self-acceptance, self-compassion, and rejuvenation.

-One of the best color tips I offer today is to gaze at or envision something that's green to lift anxiety, self-pity, confusion, and refresh.
+One of the best color tips I offer today is to gaze at or envision something that's green to lift anxiety, self-pity, confusion, and refresh

 Many things piqued my interest in this 80 acre natural wonderland, nestled between the Cape Fear River and Cross Creek.
 I was attracted to both soft and lively colored flowers, plants, wildlife, and origami.